Glossary of Shark Terms

 Nasal curtain.
 A fleshy flap partly covering the nostrils of skates and Myliobatid rays.

 Nictitating membrane.
-A lower moveable eyelid.
+A lower moveable eyelid that can be raised to protect the eye.

 Nocturnal.
 Most active at night.